How To Shuffle Tarot cards in 4 ways?

 After having shuffled Tarot cards and the querent’s mentality has stabilized, we will begin to spread cards.
 Each Tarot spread will have a different arrangement and corresponding specific meaning, therefore, the reader needs to guide the querent each position of the card.
 The reader can talk about the kind of spread that will be used and guide the querent to pick up each card and place it in a certain position after shuffling.

 The thing that many beginners usually wonder is how to set up rules for the upright/reversed cards and whether is it necessary to use them or not?
+How many times to shuffle tarot cards?
 The shortest answer is to depend on your own convention with the deck.
 You can use the card either in one direction or both in the upright/reverse.

 If you read Tarot cards in the upright direction only, you just need to shuffle them in the usual way.
 If you use the reversed direction, you should refer to a few ways of shuffling so that both the upright and reversed cards can appear in one Tarot spread.
 The easiest way is to cut the deck into a number of different piles and put each pile in an upright/reversed order alternately, then shuffle them up.